 What Causes Depression and Anxiety

-Here’s the fact; depression at its very root begins with a series of problems and a significant loss; now that loss could be anything at all, loss of a job, a relationship, loss of freedom, which is a significant issue during COVID.
-It could be the loss of self.
+Here’s the fact; depression at its very root begins with a series of problems and a significant loss; now that loss could be anything at all, loss of a job, a relationship, loss of freedom, which is a significant issue during COVID lockdowns.
+It could also be the loss of self.
 Sometimes we get so overwhelmed that we lose our focus, which is cause for a further slide, and then we lose confidence which produces withdrawal.

 There we are feeling depressed and down but instead of support, what often happens?